perchrh/aws-s3-demo/README.md

 ## Necessary preparations: ##

+### 0 Create and configure AWS account ###
+The Hackathon admin does this in advance.
+After signing up for AWS, create an IAM user with programmatic access and full permissions to S3, using the AWS Console.
+Create an encryption key, and give the mentioned user access to use the key.

+Download the user's keyfile, containing the access key and the secret access key.
+Share this file with the participants.
+Also share the Key ID of the encryption key you created.
+There is a guide from Amazon if you need more information, http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html

 ### 1 Install AWS command line tools ###

 Reference: https://aws.amazon.com/cli/

+All systems: Install python3, then use python3's pip to install the 'awscli' package.
 Instructions for MacOS:

     brew install python3
     sudo -H pip3 install awscli

 ### 2 Configure AWS credentials etc ###
-Get the access key and the secret access key from the "Access keys" tab on the "Security Credentials" page under "My Account", in AWS.
+Get the access key and the secret access key from the hackathon admin.
-Create a new Access Key and download the keyfile.
-The keyfile contains the two mentioned keys.
-There is a guide from Amazon if you need more information, http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html

 Set credentials in the AWS credentials profile file on your local system, located at:
 ~/.aws/credentials on Linux, macOS, or Unix